-Welcome to Future Cities Forum where discussion leads change and where joined-up planning, sustainable development, and high quality engineering and architecture all have a voice.
+Welcome to Future Cities Forum providing high quality thought leadership events, discussions and reports on best practice for the development and regeneration of cities.
+Forum members are able to profile their expertise and network for new business opportunities.
 Keep checking this page for updates on our newest forums and details of all of our previous events.

-The Future Cities Forum debates the latest urban investment, regeneration, planning and design issues around the world, bringing together city leaders, councils, long-term investors, developers, planners, infrastructure operators, construction companies, technology innovators, cultural organisations, architects and engineers.
+Future Cities Forum debates the latest urban investment, regeneration, planning and design issues around the world, bringing together city leaders, councils, long-term investors, developers, planners, infrastructure and transport operators, construction companies, technology innovators, hospital trusts, universities, cultural organisations, architects, engineers and real estate advisers.

-Over 300 organisations have contributed across seventeen forums to date and include: Tate Modern, the V&A, Grosvenor Britain & Ireland, Aviva Investors, HOK Architects, M & G Real Estate, Laing O' Rourke, Oxford City Council, Deloitte, Arup, CEG, Peabody, Transport for London, Liverpool City Council, London Borough of Newham, Hepworth Wakefield, Birmingham City Council, PwC, Cushman & Wakefield, Moorfields Eye Hospital NHS Foundation Trust, The National Infrastructure Commission, Imperial College London and Zaha Hadid Architects.
+Over 400 organisations have contributed across twenty forums and numerous panel discussions to date and include: The Infrastructure & Projects Authority, Wellcome, Tate Modern, the V&A, LCR Property, Network Rail, National Lottery Heritage Fund, Historic England, Mount Anvil, Grosvenor Britain & Ireland, Aviva Investors, Grimshaw, BDP, M & G Real Estate, Laing O' Rourke, Oxford City Council, Deloitte, Arup, Peabody, Transport for London, Liverpool City Council, London Borough of Newham, Hepworth Wakefield, Birmingham City Council, Costain Group, Cushman & Wakefield, Moorfields Eye Hospital NHS Foundation Trust, The National Infrastructure Commission, Greater London Authority, Stride Treglown, East West Railway Company, HS1, Imperial College London and Zaha Hadid Architects.

 We have updated our data protection policy to align with the 25th May 2018 Data Protection Law (GDPR).
 Our legitimate business interests allows us to send you regular information and if you would like to continue to receive this, no further action from you is required.
 Alternatively please unsubscribe.